 Question 2: Will you or someone else design the artwork?

 If you want to do it yourself, the simplest thing you can do is use your favorite image editing software to put together a design out of hi-res pictures you have found online.
-Just makes sure you avoid copyright infringement if you are looking to make a living out of this.
+Just make sure you avoid copyright infringement if you are looking to make a living out of this.
 Otherwise, for personal use, you should be fine!

 Question 3: Does the artwork actually fit your arcade stick?